Lozzalingo/DuckBot/README.md

 ## Automated Installation Script

 To install all necessary dependencies, including Python, Ollama, and the Llama 3.2 model, you can use the provided `install.sh` script.
 However, a word of caution: The script was written by chat GPT, and I haven't tested it.
-So if it doesn't work, follow the steps in the step-by-step installation part.
+So if it doesn't work, follow the steps in the step-by-step installation section.

 ### 1. **Run the Installation Script**